pingswept/me30-website/content/logistics/weekly-emails.md

 - Explain how current flows from a wall outlet through a simple circuit
 - Start to make sense of voltage, current, resistance, and power, as they relate to a simple LED circuit

+**Labs:**

+No required labs this first week.
+They will begin on Wednesday, 9/16.
+However, there will be drop-in help sessions in NOLOP during Week 1.
+See below.

 **Where to get hands-on help if you're totally new to electronics:**

 ME 30 Learning Assistants will be standing by in NOLOP during the following times in the first week of class.
 Drop in to get help building the Class #1 circuit or figuring out what all the components are in your kit.
 - Wed., 9/9, 3:00-8:30pm
 - Thu., 9/10, 3:00-8:30pm
 - Fri., 9/11, 10am-12pm, 2:30-4:30pm

 **Resources for your learning for Week 1:**

 In ME 30 we’re aiming to provide a menu of resources to support your electronics learning.
 We hope you’ll explore and use what works best for you.
 Some of you may start with the videos we’ve embedded in the website pages; some of you may start by reading a textbook section; some of you may focus on the written website notes; and others may start with broad questions in office hours.
 Let us know if you’d like help developing a strategy for navigating the different options.